 2. HttpOnly

-attribute ensures that the cookie is accessible only via HTTP(S) requests, preventing JavaScript from accessing it through document.cookie
+The HttpOnly attribute ensures that the cookie is accessible only via HTTP(S) requests, preventing JavaScript from accessing it through document.cookie.

 httpSet-Cookie: session_id=abc123; HttpOnly;